moranenzo/TIPE-Contactless-Smart-Cards/exps/22 11 29 Demodulation experimentation/report.md

 <h3>2.
 Constructing the Demodulation Device</h3>
 <p>
-    I chose to use an amplitude demodulation device for this experiment, as recommended by my tutor.
+    We chose to use an amplitude demodulation device for this experiment, as recommended by our tutor.
 </p>
 <p>
 <strong>Components Used:</strong>